saltstack/salt/doc/topics/installation/nxos.rst

 * For the most current nxos proxy minion configuration options, See :mod:`salt.proxy.nxos <salt.proxy.nxos>`
-* For the most current list of nxos execution module functions, see :mod:`salt.modules.nxos<salt.modules.nxos>`
+* For the most current list of nxos execution module functions, See :mod:`salt.modules.nxos<salt.modules.nxos>`